 - Moisturising daily

 Washing properly is a good start, but it won’t be enough to get rid of the dryness.
 This is where beard oil comes in.
 Beard oils are now part of my daily routine.
 They are made specifically to moisturise and hydrate the skin beneath the beard.
-The added benefit of course is that they tend to soften your beard and smell great too.
+The added benefit of course is that oils tend to soften your beard and smell great too.
 There is a lot of choice out there though, so make sure you do some homework on the right oils for you.
 Beware of your $1 oils, as they tend to be mass produced and the quality of ingredients will be questionable.
 Higher quality beard oils may be a bit more expensive but they contain carrier oils like Jojoba, Argan and Sweet almond oil, which have amazing skin benefits.

 - Sticking to a routine